 Ohhhh sushi, our downfall.
 We used to order sushi twice a month as a reward for anything.
 We were very happy!
 But the piggy bank was left empty.
 So we learned how to make it.
 Less expensive and so much more fun 🙂

 6. Lunch.
 That’s another biggie.
 Buying a quick sandwich between class or to take back to work.
 If you do it once it’s fine.
 But if you have a quick lunch out a few times a week, then do your math.
-In the end, saving is the big benefit.
+In the end, saving is a big benefit.

 Seriously take a pencil and paper and write it all down.
 Now calculate.

 Learn how to make delicious lunches at home and take it with you!
 Motivate yourself by using colorful lunchboxes

 7. Digital: There is a net decrease in magazine and newspaper subscriptions, but if you’ve kept yours, then cancel them.